monsonite/Byter/README.md

 U7 (74HC00) is a clock gating circuit.
 Two of the NAND gates are configured as a SR latch.
 RES goes low, and is used to reset the latch.
 This makes the output RST high and allows the clock signal CLK to pass to the counter U8. when RST goes high the counter is taken out of reset and begins to count upwards from 0 to 15.

 RST is effectively a clock gating signal.
 When high it allows a burst of clocks to be sent to the various shift registers - thus synchronising their operations.
 The inverted form of RST is available from the output of the lower NAND gate.
-This can be used as a /CE or /SS (slave select) signal for enabling SPI peripherals
+This can be used as a /CE or /SS (slave select) signal for enabling SPI peripherals.

+Carry Flipflop.

+The other half of dual flipflop U9 is the "Carry Flipflop".
+If a positive carry is generated during a bit-sum, it will be stored in U9B and presented to the Carry In (Cin) input of the ALU on the next clock cycle.
+The set and reset inputs of the flipflop are used to set or clear the carry, as required by the instruction being performed.
+For example a subtraction requires the carry to be set first at the start of the calculation but bitwise boolean logical operations require the carry to be suppressed for the duration of the operation so that it does not propagate between the bits and corrupt the operation.

 4. Registers.